 Planning Commission OKs cottage housing plan

-The city of Ashland currently allows cottage-type homes as accessory dwelling units, or granny houses, on lots with an existing home, but until this proposal had not specifically encouraged multiple units being built on larger lots or entire developments of near-tiny house proportions.
+Ashland currently allows cottage-type homes as accessory dwelling units, or granny houses, on lots with an existing house, but until this proposal it had not specifically encouraged multiple units being built on larger lots or entire developments of near-tiny house proportions.

-Estimates for the selling price of the cottages, according to city planners, would be roughly $240,000 per home, which is roughly half the cost of a larger home in Ashland now.
+Estimates for the selling price of the cottages, according to city planners, would be roughly $240,000, which is roughly half the cost of a larger house in Ashland.

-The City Council is now expected to take a vote on a first reading of the ordinance at its meeting on Nov.
+City Council is expected to vote on a first reading of the ordinance at its meeting Nov.
 7.